 How to Develop Agents

-To develop new agents to run on AIOS, it provides the native Agent-SDK and various adapters to adapt different agent frameworks into AIOS.
+To develop new agents to run on AIOS, it provides the and various adapters to adapt different agent frameworks into AIOS.

 Below shows the agent frameworks that have been integrated and the current integration modules.